W I N G E D S E R I E S

 These paintings exude love and trust, intelligence and purity, resourcefulness tempered with cheeky playfulness.
 Dallas Lesley’s interest in the enriching bond between animals and humans also encompasses the acknowledged care for these lives.
 Her careful consideration of the character and beauty of these birds is tempered by the awareness that some of these species are fast losing their space in their habitats.
 She is an animal advocate and supporter of bird and animal protection organisations.

-"Dallas Lesley's new series explodes with movement, colour and energy.
-Her passion for and affiliation with native and exotic birds has led to a hyper-real dance of birds in flights of fancy.
+"Dallas Lesley's paintings explode with movement, colour and energy.
+Her passion for and affiliation with native and exotic birds has led to a hyper-real dance of birds in flight.
 Her clever sense of composition and character within each canvas creates a flawless blend of black and white portraiture and dynamic expressionism". - Grant Wolf - Writer, Actor, Entertainer

 S E R I E S O F W O R K S